 - Reaching Basilicata by train can be quite a challenge, but you could try with the Ferrovie Appulo Lucane from Bari.
 Alternatively, fly into Bari and then take the shuttle bus to Matera, timetable here.

-- You’ll find many amazing restaurants and trattorias and some of my favourites are Peperusko in Castelmezzano, opened by a group of local young people in an effort to keep the village and its traditions alive, and La Cambusa near Maratea for some amazing fish dishes – this was suggested by Marco, the owner of B&B Vista Mare, another great lodging option in Maratea.
+- You’ll find many amazing restaurants and trattorias and some of my favorites are Peperusko in Castelmezzano, opened by a group of local young people in an effort to keep the village and its traditions alive, and La Cambusa near Maratea for some amazing fish dishes – this was suggested by Marco, the owner of B&B Vista Mare, another great lodging option in Maratea.

 Until next time,